guialfredo/columbo-root-cause-explorer/README.md

 Columbo systematically investigates issues in your local containerized environments using hypothesis-driven reasoning.
 Instead of ad-hoc manual inspection, trial-and-error, or hoping ChatGPT remembers Docker networking, it guides a structured investigation:

+Just as Columbo would start every case by carefully observing the crime scene—collecting every clue, no matter how small—Columbo (the tool) begins each investigation with the initial evidence you provide.
+This initial state frames the entire debugging session, guiding the agent's first hypotheses and lines of questioning.

 1. **Generating hypotheses** about potential root causes based on available evidence
 2. **Planning and executing diagnostic probes** to gather targeted evidence
 3. **Digesting findings** and updating its understanding iteratively